PeterBengtson/Ooloi-docs/ADRs/0029-Global-Hash-Consing.md

 ## Decision

-We implement a **Selective Hash-Consing System** that caches objects based on their repetition frequency in musical usage patterns, rather than attempting to cache all objects universally.
+We implement a **Selective Hash-Consing System** that caches objects based on their type and structural properties, rather than attempting to cache all objects universally.

-The key architectural principle is that hash-consing effectiveness depends on **repetition frequency** - only objects that appear many times benefit from shared instances, while low-repetition objects add cache overhead without meaningful benefit.
+The key architectural principle is that hash-consing effectiveness depends on **repetition likelihood** - certain object types (articulations, basic pitches, rests) naturally occur many times in musical compositions, while others (dynamics, relationship objects) are more contextual and unique.
+A simple structural predicate determines eligibility without requiring runtime frequency analysis.

 ## Design Rationale

-### Frequency-Based Caching Strategy
+### Type-Based Caching Strategy

-Objects are categorized into two groups based on empirical analysis of musical usage:
+Objects are categorized into two groups based on their type and structural properties:

 **High-Frequency Objects (Cached)**:
 - **Core musical elements**: Basic pitches, rests, and chords with common parameter combinations